Quick answer

 Quick read

-Almost always no. Dance floors are protected spaces: most studios prohibit outdoor soles, marking soles, and shoes not built for the specific technique.
+Almost always no. A street sole grips the floor too hard to turn or slide safely and tracks in grit that chews up the studio's marley, which is why most studios ban outdoor shoes, marking soles, and anything not built for the technique.
 For hip-hop, clean indoor sneakers sometimes work if the teacher approves.
 For every other style, ballet to jazz to tap, the required shoe is named for technical reasons, not tradition, and there isn't a sneaker substitute.

 What to do

-1. Ask the teacher what shoes are required before the first class.
+- Ask the teacher what shoes are required before the first class.
 A quick message to the studio answers this in 24 hours and saves you from an awkward first day or a wasted purchase.
 Most studios will name the exact shoe type or brand they require.
+The what shoes does my child need for their first dance class walkthrough decodes the answer by style (ballet, tap, jazz, hip-hop, combo class) so the studio reply lands on a specific product you can buy with confidence.

-3. For hip-hop class: the requirement is usually 'clean, non-marking indoor sneakers.'
+- For hip-hop class: the requirement is usually 'clean, non-marking indoor sneakers.'
 A pair of court shoes or athletic shoes used exclusively indoors may qualify.
 Confirm with the teacher before showing up.
-If they approve your existing sneakers, keep those shoes strictly for the studio: one trip outside disqualifies them.
+If they approve your existing sneakers, keep those shoes strictly for the studio.
+One trip outside disqualifies them.

-6. If the budget is tight: buy the cheapest shoe that meets the studio requirement.
+- If the budget is tight: buy the cheapest shoe that meets the studio requirement.
 A $35 beginner jazz shoe does the job a $70 athletic sneaker cannot.
 The dance shoe gets more done for less money than the wrong shoe at any price.
+The full budget-tier honest answer is in are cheap dance shoes okay for a beginner, which walks the mass-market floor (Dance Class by Trimfoot, Stelle) and the step up to a fitted specialty pair (Capezio Daisy) at the moment a kid is sticking with it, so you know exactly where the cheap-but-real ceiling actually is.

 Common mistakes

-• Don't buy 'dance sneakers' on Amazon without confirming they're purpose-built for dance.
-Search results mix real dance shoes (suede or split soles, specific heel construction) with regular athletic shoes marketed toward dancers.
-Check the product page for dance-specific sole descriptions before buying.
+- Don't buy 'dance sneakers' on Amazon without confirming they're purpose-built for dance.
+Search results mix real dance shoes (suede or split soles, a suede pivot patch under the ball of the foot, specific heel construction) with regular athletic shoes marketed toward dancers.
+Check the product page for those dance-specific sole details before buying, or skip the listing roulette entirely: our dance sneakers review already sorts the purpose-built pairs from the athletic shoes wearing a dance costume.